SOME HISTORY

 I also work on the British Commonwealth and Postcolonial Studies Conference, the the oldest and longest-running annual meeting of its kind in the United States.
 Check out that web site; the design is one of my best.

 I have only one item on my bucket list: to see the Northern Lights.
 One day I'll get there, but in the meantime I check in on the site linked here, from the Churchill Northern Studies Center in Churchill, Manitoba.
 I've got two daughters who are growing in wisdom, beauty, and grace.
-I make heirloom furniture (pretty much a middle-aged guy cliché), try to keep up with new technology, wish I could spend more time doing music, and constantly try to keep my head above water.
+I make heirloom furniture (pretty much a middle-aged guy cliché), try to keep up with new technology, wish I could spend more time doing music, and constantly work to keep my head above water.

 CONTACT: jpellegrino@georgiasouthern.edu